alexandertoepfer/razorengine-ShadowOM/README.md

 # RazorEngine - ShadowOM
-Proposal to optimise RazorEngine compilation of templates with multiple OMs through introduction of a hidden ShadowOM similar to how Mozilla solved this problem in Web Components.
+Proposal to optimise RazorEngine compilation of templates with multiple OMs through introduction of a hidden ShadowOM similar to how Mozilla solved this problem in Web Components, in order to encapsulate OMs for templates.
 >Inspired by https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM
 ```csharp
 foreach(var type in new [] { typeof(Type1), typeof(Type2) }) {